-There are five main power plants in the electric company, and maintenance men from each plant would work at other plants when there was an overhaul.
+There are five main power plants in the electric company in Central Oklahoma, and maintenance men from each plant would work at other plants when there was an overhaul.
 An overhaul is when a generator was taken off line for the purpose of doing maintenance on major parts of the plant that can only be done when the unit isn’t running.
 Such as repairing boiler tubes, and working on the turbine and generator.
 Because employees would work at other plants for months at a time, living in camping trailers or cheap hotel rooms to save money, most people were able to work with and had the opportunity to know the Power Plant Men from the other four plants.

 I have noticed that most non-plant people have a general misconception about Power Plant Men when they first meet them.
 As a young 18 year old entering my first job with real men, I learned very quickly that they each possessed a certain quality or talent that made them unique and indispensable Sure there were some “bad apples”, but they were never really and truly Power Plant Men.
 They either left because of incompatibility or were promoted to upper management.
 I know more than once the plant hired someone new only to have them work one day and never show up again.
 There were few if any real Power Plant Men that ever left the plant where the character of the plant and its ability to be maintained properly wasn’t instantly changed.